Marshall University Policies

 - Oral, written and graphical material.

-It is the student’s responsibility to clearly distinguish his/her own work from that created by others.
-This includes the proper use of quotation marks, paraphrase and the citation of the original source.
+- It is the student’s responsibility to clearly distinguish his/her own work from that created by others.
+This includes the proper use of quotation marks, paraphrasing and the citation of the original source.
 Students are responsible for both intentional and unintentional acts of plagiarism.

-Bribes/Favors/Threats: Attempting to unfairly influence a course grade or the satisfaction of degree requirements through any of these actions.
+- Bribes/Favors/Threats: Attempting to unfairly influence a course grade or the satisfaction of degree requirements through any of these actions is prohibited.

 Sanctions for academic dishonesty may be imposed by the instructor of the course, the department chairperson, or the Academic Dean.
 Sanctions for academic dishonesty may be imposed even if a student withdraws from an individual course or from the university entirely.
 The instructor may impose the following sanctions: